Abd al-Hafid of Morocco: Foreign relations

 Abd al-Hafid sought diplomatic relations with European countries so he could receive the customs receipts that were piling up in the State Bank of Morocco.
 In September 1908, a German consul arrived in the capital of Morocco which led to a French response.
-The French sent Si Kaddour Benghabrit to Fes to put the French consular post office back in operation and he entered into contact with Abd al-Hafid discreetly leading to serious negotiations happening.
+The French sent Si Kaddour Benghabrit to Fez to put the French consular post office back in operation and he entered into contact with Abd al-Hafid discreetly leading to serious negotiations happening.
 The French government demanded that Abd al-Hafid accept the Act of Algericas and all other treaties and honour all Moroccan debts.
 Abd al-Hafid, with the assistance of Mahdi al-Munabbhi, sent a letter to the powers promising to accept the Act of Algericas, honour the debts of his predecessors and pay for the indemnities and the cost of the French campaign in Oujda and Chaouia.
 One of the initial demands of the French was for Abd al-Hafid to renounce the jihad in a letter to be read in every mosque of Morocco but the British and the German governments managed to tone this demand down knowing the danger it would have posed to the stability of Abd al-Hafid's rule.

 On September 14, the French and Spanish governments announced their provisional recognition of Abd al-Hafid's government and this was circulated among the powers for government and approval.
 On the 5 January 1909, the new government was officially recognised allowing for normalisation of relations between Morocco and the powers and granting Abd al-Hafid access to the 12 million francs in the state bank.
-The French military mission to Fes also returned the same month.
+The French military mission to Fez also returned the same month.
 The negotiations that came after this centred on Morocco's attempts to have the clauses of the Act of Algericas modified or have the act abolished altogether.
 This French mission was joined by a Spanish one but negotiations with Spain went poorly as Abd al-Hafid refused any concession of Spain over Ceuta and Melilla until combined pressure from Spain and France forced Abd al-Hafid to relent.
-Because of the need for finances and Abd al-Hafid's weak domestic position, a Moroccan diploment mission was sent to Paris consisting of the minister of finances, Muhammad al-Muqri, the minister of foreign affairs, Abdallah al-Fasi, and two other makhzen officials.
+Because of the need for finances and Abd al-Hafid's weak domestic position, a Moroccan diplomat mission was sent to Paris consisting of the minister of finances, Muhammad al-Muqri, the minister of foreign affairs, Abdallah al-Fasi, and two other makhzen officials.
 France made further demands like calling for the makhzen to sever all connections with Ma al-'Aynayn.